 The Officer Traffic Safety category features programs that have increased officer seatbelt usage, increased the use of visibility gear, or provided enhanced driver’s training.
 The Officer Traffic Safety category also includes innovations to restrict Mobile Digital Computer (MDC) usages at higher speeds, modifications to interior patrol vehicle design or usage, or implementation of new safety technologies.

-Officer Wellness is the most encompassing category of the four, focusing on topics such as physical fitness, mental health, nutrition, and stress reduction.
+Officer Wellness is the most encompassing category of the four, focusing on topics such as physical fitness, mental health, stress-induced trauma. suicide prevention programs, nutrition, and stress reduction.
 The category includes both mandatory physical fitness programs and incentive-based initiatives.
 Wellness is a multi-faceted category that addresses an officer’s overall well-being.
 This award will be presented to the law enforcement agency that has taken innovative measures and definitively demonstrated its ability to increase officer wellness.

 The agency has developed a program that has improved its officers’ well-being by reducing stress, increasing fitness, or actively promoting a healthier diet and lifestyle.
 The agency has institutionalized wellness practices that support physical and mental health amongst its employees.
 The program has become a component of employee development and is an integral part of managing the department’s Human Resources.

 This award recognizes a law enforcement agency that has successfully developed, implemented and promoted the most comprehensive and strategically implemented officer safety or wellness program.